MelodiousMeadow/PinnacleHealthAnalysis/README.md

 ## Overview of Singup and Claim Metrics

-By looking at Claim Dollar Amount over time, we see that Glucose Monitoring generated the most amount of claims.
-In July of 2021 it peaked with a total dollar amount of $142K.
-This amount subtly dipped with a total claim amount of 104K by May 2023.
-The Dialysis Treatment claim amount sharply increased, ranging from 142K and 150K between March and July 2022.
-By May 2023 the amount dove deeply to $84K.

-We see that the #Coverage Matters campaign generated the highest signup rate with a peek in April of 2020 at .6%.
-Other notable campaigns that had max signup rates in April of 2020 as well were Health For All (.3%) and #HealthyLiving (.4%).
-From 2019-2023 these campaigns remained above .1% signup rate.
-Campaigns that Pinnacle Health Insurance can alter and enhance to gain better awareness include Golden Years, Family Covered Care, and #InsureYourHealth.
-These campaigns had a asignup raight of under.1% between 2019 and 2023.
+From 2019 to 2023, claims analysis revealed that chemotherapy had an average claim amount of $2,040, while glucose monitoring accumulated a total claim amount of $5,179,846.
+Glucose monitoring consistently had the highest percentage of claims, with a peak of 60% in December 2019.
+Dialysis treatment claims saw a significant increase starting in March 2020, reaching 48% of total claims by July 2022, likely due to the impact of COVID-19 on high-risk patients.

+In terms of signups, the #CoverageMatters campaign accounted for 33% of signups in November 2019.
+The #HealthyLiving campaign saw nearly 40% of signups in November 2022, and #HealthyForAll represented 33% of signups in May 2019.
+Overall, these campaigns collectively accounted for 15-40% of signups between 2019 and 2023.
+In contrast, campaigns such as Golden Years Security and Summer Wellness Tips garnered under 5% of signups during the same period.

 ## Recommendations and Actionable Steps